Fred Gerard: Later years

 In the years following the battle, Gerard returned to civilian life.
 In the 1880s, he opened a store in Mandan, North Dakota, served on the board of commissioners for Morton County, was appointed the first assessor for the county, and operated a ferry across the Heart River.

 In 1890, the Gerard family moved to Saint Paul, Minnesota, where Fred worked in advertising for the Philsbury Baking Company.

 In 1912, Gerard gave his account of the Little Bighorn Battle to writer Fred Dustin, who was compiling personal narratives from survivors.
 He died in St. Cloud, Minnesota on January 30, 1913, less than a year later after being interviewed.
 The last few months of his life were spent in the care of the Benedictine nuns at St. Cloud, where two of his daughters lived and worked.

 Family

 While at Fort Berthold in Dakota Territory, Gerard was for a time married to an Indian woman, the sister of a warrior named Whistling Bear.
 Her name was Helena Catherine, and together they had three daughters: Josephine, Carrie, and Virginia.
 In 1874, the girls were sent to a Catholic boarding school.
 Josie and Virginia later joined the Catholic Benedictine Order convent in St. Joseph, Minnesota.

-In the late 1860s or early 1870s, Gerard's companion was a woman of the Blackfee Nation, and together they had one son: Frederic.
+In the late 1860s or early 1870s, Gerard's companion was a woman of the Blackfeet Nation, and together they had one son: Frederic.

 In 1879, he married Ella S. Waddell, and together they had four children: Frederic, Birdie, Charles, and Florance.